-Progressive feeders can be connected “in series” : a feeder outlet may be connected to a “next level” feeder.
-The higher level feeder (connected to the pump) is then called “master feeder” (or “primary”), while the next level will be the “secondary feeder”.
+Dividers can be connected “in series” : a feeder outlet may be connected to a next level feeder.
+The first level feeder connected to the pump) is then called master or primary feeder while the next level will be the “secondary feeder”.

 Usually the master feeder will be equipped with a cycle monitoring device.
-Pressure indicators are usually located in the alternate outlets – located on the front of the valve – of the master feeder to show up when a fault situation (high pressure) appears downstream of that location.
+Pressure indicators are located in the alternate outlets on the front of the divider.
+They will show up when an overpressure appears downstream of that location.
 This eases the problem solving.